Dëbëlldeh: Geography

 The village is located in the Karadak Mountain range, northwest of Kopilaq Mountain.
 It borders the village of Mjak in the west and Tanuševci in the south which is located in North Macedonia.

 History

 The inhabitants of the village belong to the same clan originating from the Berisha tribe and are separated into two branches; The Mahalla of Fejzalar with nine families, and the Mahalla of Qorroll with thirteen families.
+During the 19th century, the ancestors of the village residents expelled all the Serb inhabitants from the village.
+Two Serbian families from Dëbëlldeh moved to the village of Klokot after their expulsion.

+In 1901, the village was known as "Deblidel" and consisted of a population of 117 people, all of whom were Muslims.
+The Bajraktar of the village was Halil Arifi.

+The village alongside Tanuševci became a strongholds of Balli Kombëtar during the Second World War and were the site of the Congress of Kopilaqa of Karadak Leaders such as Mulla Idriz Gjilani, Sulë Hotla, Jusuf Lipovica and others.

+During the Interwar period, two Albanian families from Dëbëlldeh moved into the village Beguncë.